Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

-We show the following two claims in the Büchi and co-Büchi game $\game$: \begin{enumerate}[(i)] \item there exists a finite-memory NE from $\vertex_1$ such that the objective of $\playerTwo$ is satisfied where $\playerOne$ has a memoryless strategy and $\playerTwo$ has a memory of size $\indexLocal+1$; and \item any strategy profile in which $\playerTwo$ has a finite-memory strategy of size at most $\indexLocal$ is not an NE from $\vertex_1$. \end{enumerate}
+We show the following two claims in the Büchi and co-Büchi game $\game$: \begin{enumerate}[(i)] \item there exists a finite-memory NE from $\vertex_1$ such that the objective of $\playerTwo$ is satisfied where $\playerOne$ has a memoryless strategy and $\playerTwo$ has a memory of size $\indexLocal+1$; and \item any strategy profile in which $\playerTwo$ has a finite-memory strategy of size at most $\indexLocal$ and whose outcome from $\vertex_1$ satisfies $\objective_2$ is not an NE from $\vertex_1$. \end{enumerate}

 We first prove~\ref{item:example:buchi:dependence:one}.
 For $\playerOne$, we consider the memoryless strategy $\stratOne$ such that for all $\indexVertex\in\integerInterval{\indexLocal}$, $\stratOne(\vertexAlt_\indexVertex) = \vertex_{\indexVertex+1}$.
 For $\playerTwo$, we consider the strategy $\stratTwo$ induced by the Mealy machine $\mealyMachine = \mealyTuplePure$ defined as follows.
 We let $\mealyStateSpace = \integerInterval{\indexLocal+1}$ and $\mealyStateInit = 1$.
 For all $\indexVertex\in\mealyStateSpace$, we let $\mealyUpdate(\indexVertex, \vertex_{\indexVertex}) = \indexVertex+1$ and, for all $\vertex\in\vertexSet\setminus\{\vertex_\indexVertex\}$, $\mealyUpdate(\indexVertex, \vertex) = \indexVertex$.
 For all $\indexVertex\in\mealyStateSpace$, we let $\mealyNext(\indexVertex, \vertex_{\indexVertex}) = \vertexAlt_{\indexVertex}$, $\mealyNext(\indexVertex, \vertex_{\indexLocal+1}) = \vertex_{\indexLocal+1}$, $\mealyNext(\indexVertex, \vertex_{\indexLocal+2}) = \vertex_{\indexLocal+2}$ and, for all $\vertex\in\vertexSetTwo\setminus\{\vertex_\indexVertex, \vertex_{\indexLocal+1}, \vertex_{\indexLocal+2}\}$, we let $\mealyNext(\indexVertex, \vertex) = \vertex_{\indexLocal+2}$.
-Intuitively, $\stratTwo$ moves rightward (with respect to Figure~\ref{fig:ex:buchi:dep}) at each step as long as $\playerOne$ does so, and moves to $\vertex_{\indexLocal+2}$ as soon as $\playerOne$ moves to the left.
+Intuitively, $\stratTwo$ moves rightward (with respect to Figure~\ref{fig:prop:buchi:dep}) at each step as long as $\playerOne$ does so, and moves to $\vertex_{\indexLocal+2}$ as soon as $\playerOne$ moves to the left.